jaredallard/depot/docs/design.md

   EnvironmentSets []EnvironmentSet
   Environments []Environment

-  // Versions and events are mapped to targets as they are the
-  // ultimate location where a version is used.
-Environments, on
-  // on the other hand, are merely a grouping of targets.
-  Versions map[TargetID]Version
+  // Targets is an application-specific mapping of Targets that are
+  // apart of this application.
+This is where the underlying version
+  // state is stored.
+  Targets map[string]ApplicationTarget
+}

+type ApplicationTarget struct {
+  Version Version
-  Events map[TargetID]VersionEvent
+  Events []Event
 }

 type Version struct {
   // Desired is the version that is currently desired to be deployed.
   Desired string

   // Deployed is the current version that has been deployed.
   Deployed string
 }